EIF2AK1

 Eukaryotic translation initiation factor 2-alpha kinase 1 is an enzyme that in humans is encoded by the EIF2AK1 gene.

 Function

 EIF2AK1 inhibits protein synthesis at the translation initiation level, in response to various stress conditions, including oxidative stress, heme deficiency, osmotic shock and heat shock.
 EIF2AK1 exerts its function through the phosphorylation of EIF2S1 at 'Ser-48' and 'Ser-51', thus preventing its recycling.
 Binds hemin forming a 1:1 complex through a cysteine thiolate and histidine nitrogenous coordination.
 This binding occurs with moderate affinity, allowing it to sense the heme concentration within the cell.
 Owing to this unique heme-sensing capacity, it plays a crucial role in shutting off protein synthesis during acute heme-deficient conditions.
 In red blood cells (RBCs), it controls hemoglobin synthesis ensuring a coordinated regulation of the synthesis of the heme and globin moieties of hemoglobin.
 Thus plays an essential protective role for RBC survival in anemias of iron deficiency.
-Similarly, in hepatocytes, involved in heme-mediated translational control of CYP2B and CYP3A and possibly other hepatic P450 cytochromes.
 EIF2AK1 also act to moderate ER stress during acute heme-deficient conditions.